Leon Mike: Playing career

-Club career
+Coaching career

 He became manager of Burscough in May 2022.

+In the summer of 2023 he became the under-23 manager of Bury, later taking over the side on an interim basis in September 2023 following the departure of Andy Welsh.

 Personal life

 He appeared as an extra in the ITV soap Coronation Street.

 He began a law degree in September 2007 at a Liverpool college.
 His cousin is Adie Mike.